 Bessie smiled at him, forgetting he frightened her with his questions.
 His smile held many promises she wanted to enjoy.
-She wandered back to the bar with the empty glass, smiling over her
+She wandered back to the bar with the empty glass, smiling over her shoulder at him.

 Thornhill would have told him how she was behind the plot to kidnap him and how closely involved she was with Shears to bring the terror to England.
-It did not matter that she had instead nursed him back to health and tried to thwart Shears’s terror plans.
+It did not matter that she had nursed him back to health and tried to thwart Shears’s terror plans.

 He looked healthy as if he had made a complete recovery.
 The bruises had disappeared from his face.
 He was even more handsome than she could imagine.

 As he leaned back in his chair, she watched as he smiled at Bessie.
 Her breath caught as she saw the charm that overflowed from his smile.
 When his smile reached his eyes, they lighted up in enjoyment.
-She never got to enjoy his smile, he was always in too much pain.
+She never got to enjoy his smile, as he was always in too much pain.
 Even when his pain receded, they were always in too grave of danger to have a reason to smile.

 Another emotion began to take place as she saw him flirt with Bessie.
-When he pulled Bessie onto his lap, nuzzling at her neck; she felt angry.
-Not just angry but betrayed.
+When he pulled Bessie onto his lap, nuzzling at her neck, she felt angry.
+Not just angry, but betrayed.
 How could he pull another woman into his embrace and share intimacy with her?
 Did the words and kisses they share not mean anything to him?
 Obviously not.